 Which Bankruptcy type to file under depends strongly on the facts of each individual case.
 If you have a stable stream of income (enough to make a payment plan manageable), and a large amount of non-exempt property that you don't want to part with, Chapter 13 may be best for you.
 If you don't have a stable income or large amounts of non-exempt property, you may be better off filing for Chapter 7.

-In any case, it would be a good idea to consult a local bankruptcy lawyer in Lawrence, Massachusetts.
-Your lawyer can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).
+In any case, it would be a good idea to consult a local bankruptcy Lawyer in Lawrence, Massachusetts.
+Your Lawyer can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).